A Complete Heart Attack Guide: Heart Attack Symptoms, Causes, Treatment, Cost

 • eggs (you can eat up to six per week)

-These food contain saturated fat in a particular quantity.
-Another most important tip is to have your plate full of green veggies and various meals every day.
+These foods contain saturated fat in a particular quantity.
+Another important tip is to have your plate full of green veggies and various meals every day.
 Fish is an excellent source to recover from a severe heart attack.
-But keep in mind, moderation is the key here.
+But keep in mind, that moderation is the key here.
 Have everything in moderation to get the desired results.

 Conclusion: